Apillon/nft-template/README.md

 ## Deploy to Apillon Hosting

-To deploy your this website to Apillon Hosting you should:
+To deploy your NFT website to Apillon Hosting you should:

 1. Clone this repository and [configure](#configure) it to your needs.
 2. If not already, register to [Apillon.io](https://app.apillon.io)